-☐ The Air actuate source should have a tank capacity that enables it to the Air Locker (s) in one charge so that no hesitation rienced when locking one or two differentials.
-HINT: A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker (s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank). ☐ Must su matter. ipply clean air, free of rust, dirt, water, or other foreign ☐ Must m atch the 1/8" BSP porting of the Air Locker solenoid. from the effect id within close proximity of the air supply and secure it its of vibration and shock. air supply to the 1/8" BSP inlet port of the solenoid on the solenoid body) using thread sealant.
+☐ Must su ipply a minimum of 85PSI [586kPa]. actuate source should have a tank capacity that enables it to the Air Locker (s) in one charge so that no hesitation rienced when locking one or two differentials.
+HINT: A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker (s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank). ☐ Must su matter. apply clean air, free of rust, dirt, water, or other foreign ☐ Must m atch the 1/8" BSP porting of the Air Locker solenoid. id within close proximity of the air supply and secure it air supply to the 1/8" BSP inlet port of the solenoid on the solenoid body) using thread sealant.